 - Click on the + Create option –> Azure Virtual Machine.

-4. On the Create a virtual machine window fill in all the basic information on the Basics tab.
+4. On the Create a Virtual Machine window, fill in all the essential information on the Basics tab.

-6. On the Create public IP address window, provide a name for the public IP and make sure to select the Static option which is quite important —> Click on the OK button.
+6. On the Create public IP address window, provide a name for the public IP and select the Static option, which is essential —> Click on the OK button.

-When you have already an existing Virtual Machine, in that case also you can able to assign a static Public IP address using the below instructions.
+When you already have a Virtual Machine, you can assign a static Public IP address using the instructions below.

 - Log in to the Azure Portal.